 One of the Office Online’s most obvious advantages is its cloud storage connectivity.
 Documents, spreadsheets and presentations edited used the online interface are automatically saved to OneDrive and can be opened from any computer.
 You can also save files to your local PC, but that is not the default behavior.

 In short, it works like any other cloud productivity service.
-This is not an advantage relative to those, but it is an advantage to a huge number of Office owners who might be reading this article.
-Office did not bundle OneDrive connectivity until the introduction of Office 2013, so there’s a ton of users with older versions of Office (for PC and for Mac) who lack this feature.
+This is not an advantage relative to those, but it is an advantage to a huge number of Microsoft Office owners who might be reading this article.
+Office did not bundle OneDrive connectivity until the introduction of Microsoft Office 2013, so there’s a ton of users with older versions of Microsoft Office (for PC and for Mac) who lack this feature.

 Sure, you could grab cloud connectivity by paying for an upgrade, but that’s not going to look attractive if you’re already satisfied with what your version of Office can handle.
 Office Online is free and instantly available, making it a perfect upgrade path for the budget-minded user.